Optical control of an atomic inner-shell x-ray laser: Propagation in a medium

+In contrast to Eq.~(\ref{eq:upperlevel}), the population of the lower XRL~level in the top line on the right-hand side of Eq.~(\ref{eq:lowerlevel}) is obtained, by the first term, from the valence-ionization cross section of the $2p$~electrons of the ground-state atoms~$\sigma_{\mathrm G, 2p} = 7.70 \U{kilobarn}$~\cite{Cowan:TA-81,LANL:AP-00} and,~ \footnote{In specifying the first term on the right-hand side of Eq.~(\ref{eq:lowerlevel}) involving~$\sigma_{\mathrm G, 2p}$, we do not distinguish between valence-ionized atoms and valence-excited atoms as lower lasing level.} by the second term, from the transition rate from the upper to the lower level due to spontaneous emission.
+In the bottom line, the first term contains the SSG~(\ref{eq:SSG}) and has the opposite sign as the corresponding term in Eq.~(\ref{eq:upperlevel}); the second term accounts for the destruction of the atoms in the lower lasing level by valence ionization by the FEL x~rays~\cite{Darvasi:OC-11}, where valence ionization by the XRL~light is again not included.

+The XRL~intensity~$I\X{X}(z, t)$ is influenced by the occupancies of the upper and lower levels, which determine the SSG~(\ref{eq:SSG}), in the course of the propagation in the medium.
+Specifically, light with the XRL~transition frequency is attenuated for a negative SSG and it is amplified for a positive SSG as described by

-where $c$~is the speed of light in vacuum and $n_{\#}$~is the atomic number density.
-Only photons emitted into~$\Omega(z) = 2 \, \pi \, \bigl[ 1 - (L - z) / \sqrt{w_0^2 + (L - z)^2} \bigr]$ contribute to \xray~lasing~\cite{Rohringer:AI-09,Rohringer:ER-10,Rohringer:LA-09}.
-The first line on the right-hand side of Eq.~(\ref{XRLflux}) describes stimulated emission and absorption of light from the XRL pulse.
-The first term in the last line of Eq.~(\ref{XRLflux}) is the rate of spontaneous emission which initiates \xray~lasing in the forward direction whereas the second term represents the propagation of the XRL x~rays.
+The first term on the right-hand side of Eq.~(\ref{eq:XRLflux}) describes stimulated emission and absorption of light from the XRL~pulse via the SSG [Eq.~(\ref{eq:SSG})], whereas the second term represents the rate of spontaneous emission which initiates \xray~lasing in the forward direction because the XRL~intensity is zero in the beginning.
+Only photons emitted into the solid angle

+contribute to \xray~lasing because only these photons stay completely within the XRL~medium of length~$L$ and beam waist~$w_0$ for the remainder of the propagation~\cite{Rohringer:AI-09,Rohringer:ER-10,Rohringer:LA-09, Darvasi:OC-11}.
+The bottom line of Eq.~(\ref{eq:XRLflux}) stands for the propagation of the XRL~light traveling in the positive $z$~direction.

+We use a fourth-order Runge-Kutta algorithm~\cite{Milonni:LP-10} to solve the linear system of ordinary first-order differential equations constituted by Eqs.~(\ref{eq:groundpop}), (\ref{eq:upperlevel}), and (\ref{eq:lowerlevel}), transformed to a reference frame traveling with the speed of light.
+This gives the temporal evolution of the occupancy of the ground state~$N\X{G}(z, t)$ and the upper~$N\X{U}(z, t)$ and the lower~$N\X{L}(z, t)$ lasing levels for position~$z$ at time~$t$.
+Equations~(\ref{eq:ratexfel}) and (\ref{eq:XRLflux}) are solved through first-order forward stepping to find the pump~$I\X{P}(z, t)$ and XRL~$I\X{X}(z,t)$ intensities~\cite{Milonni:LP-10,Darvasi:OC-11}.